-What is a futurist?
+What is a futurist mindset?
 A futurist is a kind of social scientist who advises brands about the potential shape of the future.
-This may include trends, likely opportunities, and changes coming down the pike.
+This mindset may include developing trends, likely opportunities, and changes coming down the pike.
 The purpose is to help companies prepare to take advantage of the potential opportunities and avoid possible threats.

 As the old saying goes, “Failing to plan is planning to fail.”
 That may not be literally true in every case.
 However, as a general rule, long-range planning helps keep your company’s operations on track.